ludi317/markov-chain-games/README.md

 * Probability of finishing the game by a given number of moves (33 is the median)
 * Variance of the number of moves to finish the game (674 moves from square 0)

-This graph shows the number of moves to finish the game when starting on each square.
+This graph shows the expected number of moves to finish the game when starting on each square.
 If the starting square is at the bottom of a ladder or top of a chute, then there is only one next possible move: take the ladder or chute.
 ![chutes_and_ladders_expected_moves.png](chutes_and_ladders_expected_moves.png)

 On the back cover of the children's story *Curious George Goes to the Chocolate Factory*, is another such Markov chain game, but with 11 squares and a coin toss mapping to 1 or 2 squares forward.